umesh-gattem-rzt/Python_Decorators/README.md

 ```
 We can see from above example that function takes another function as an argument, generates a new function,
 augmenting the work of the original function, and returning the generated function so we can use it anywhere.
-To have get_name itself be decorated by p_decorate, we just have to assign get_text to the result of p_decorate.
+To have get_name itself be decorated by p_decorate, we just have to assign get_name to the result of p_decorate.

 ```python
 get_name = p_decorate(get_name)